Mercury Refining, Inc.

 No meeting scheduled.

 Site testing in the 1980s by the New York State Department of Environmental Conservation (NYSDEC) found high levels of PCBs and mercury, both potentially harmful to human and wildlife health, in soils.
 The ground water at the site is contaminated with mercury, though the EPA determined that this contamination does not move off the site.
-Sediments in a tributary of Patroon Creek, which receives run-off from the Mercury Refining property, are also contaminated with mercury.
+Sediments in an unnamed tributary of Patroon Creek, which receives run-off from the Mercury Refining property, were also contaminated with mercury.

-In 2012 five companies considered responsible for contamination at the Mercury Refining Superfund site reached a settlement with the EPA to do the work needed to clean up the site.
-Contaminated soil at the surface, which is more easily accessible to people, will be excavated and taken off-site to a secure facility.
-Contaminated soil that is deeper will be treated using a technology that treats the contaminated soil and ground water by locking the mercury in a mixture of Portland cement and another agent, preventing it from moving into the surrounding soil and ground water.
-In addition, the cleanup plan calls for the removal of contaminated sediment from a tributary to Patroon Creek, which receives rainwater runoff from the Mercury Refining property.
-Water will be removed from the excavated creek sediment and disposed of at an off-site landfill.
-According to the agreement, the owner of the site, 26 Railroad Ave, Inc., will be responsible for taking action to secure legal land use restrictions to ensure that people aren’t exposed to contaminants on-site and to ensure that the treated soil and ground water is not disturbed.
-The five primary companies will be ultimately responsible for conducting all the cleanup work called for in the EPA’s cleanup plan.
+In 2012, five companies considered responsible for contamination at the Mercury Refining Superfund site reached a settlement with the EPA to do the work needed to clean up the site.
+Under the agreement, contaminated soil at the surface, which is more easily accessible to people, would be excavated and disposed of at an off-site landfill.
+Contaminated soil that is deeper would be treated using a technology that treats the contaminated soil and ground water by locking the mercury in a mixture of Portland cement and another agent, preventing it from moving into the surrounding soil and ground water.
+In addition, the cleanup plan called for the removal of contaminated sediment from an unnamed tributary to Patroon Creek, which receives rainwater runoff from the Mercury Refining property.
+Water would be removed from the excavated creek sediment and disposed of at an off-site landfill.
+According to the agreement, the owner of the site, 26 Railroad Ave, Inc., would be responsible for taking action to secure legal land use restrictions to ensure that people aren’t exposed to contaminants on-site and to ensure that the treated soil and ground water is not disturbed.
+The five primary companies would be ultimately responsible for conducting all the cleanup work called for in the EPA’s cleanup plan.